Dubat: Origin and duties

 Dubats were concentrated along the British Somaliland, Ethiopian and East Africa Protectorate frontiers.

-Camel-mounted detachments (recul) were also employed for patrol work in the Ogaden region.
+Camel cavalry detachments (recul) were also employed for patrol work in the Ogaden region.

 Attire, weaponry and ranks

 From their establishment, Dubats wore the white futa, a traditional Somali sarong-like garment.
 They also wore smaller lengths of futa cloth as turbans (dub), tightly wrapped around their heads.
 The term dubat (literally "white turban") was derived from this headdress.

 During 1935–36, a khaki version of the futa and turban, including a saharianna tunic, was adopted for service wear.

 The Somali non-commissioned officer ranks were distinguished by coloured lanyards hanging from the neck and ending in tassels, as follows: